lucaferretti/DTPcourse2018/README.md

 > samtools tview SRR830370_smallsubset.bwa.Astephensi.sorted.bam Anopheles-stephensi-Indian_SCAFFOLDS_AsteI2.fa

 to explore the data by hand.
+You can move around using arrows on the keyboard; press q to exit.

 ----------------------